 Add the cherries and lemon juice to your cocktail shaker then muddle to release the cherry juices.

-Add ice to your cocktail shaker then pour in the rye whiskey and the sweetened tea.
+Add ice to your cocktail shaker then pour in the rye whiskey and the sweet tea.

-Shake until chilled, pour into the chilled glass then garnish.
+Shake until chilled, strain into the chilled glass then garnish.

 This should stop the panic.